colinchristy/smart-study-planner/README.md

 # Smart Study Planner

-Smart Study Planner is a web-based application that helps students manage assignments, track deadlines, and monitor task completion.
+The Smart Study Planner is a web-based application that helps students plan and manage their academic workload more effectively.
+The system enables users to track assignments, exams, and deadlines and provides simple scheduling recommendations to improve time management.

 ## Team
 - Dustin De Luna